AMBLE-OKAY-THIS-IS-LITERALLY-THE-SLAST-ONE-1

 • Not having actual lessons written out yet made it difficult to test if they made sense.
 I would have to write out by hand my own lessons in the next iteration.

-I scrapped the immersion function and decided to focus my attention on two main user flows as my MVP to develop; video lessons (input) and social element (output).
+I scrapped the immersion function and decided to focus on two main user flows as my MVP to develop; video lessons (input) and social elements (output).

 WhiteboardChallenge-Frame4